 My experience with Blue Prism's technical support has been largely positive, with them being very responsive when needed, especially during the early stages of tool evolution.

-I would rate the technical support by Blue Prism as eight out of ten, with both products being comparable.
+I would rate the technical support by Blue Prism as ten out of ten because we have dedicated support for Blue Prism.

 They need to improve their support by having more experienced level one support.